Skip to content

 Adoption Roadmap

 nestarc packages are independent — you can install any one without the others.
-But if you are seeing nestarc for the first time, do not start by trying to use all 12 packages.
+But if you are seeing nestarc for the first time, do not start by trying to use the full SaaS package lineup.
 Start with the shape of your SaaS API, then add the packages that match the next operational problem you are solving.

 StepGoalPackages